List of Maya gods and supernatural beings: Coyopa

 The god of thunder.
 Brother of Cakulha.

 E

 Ek Chuaj *M* (God M)

 Ek Chuaj, the "black war chief" was the patron god of warriors and merchants.
 He was depicted carrying a bag over his shoulder and wearing a Jaguar mantle.
 He was typically represented with a dangling lower lip, a long nose, sometimes a scorpion’s tail, and particularly in the Madrid codex he is painted all black.

 G

 GI, GII, GIII

 The three patron deities of the Palenque kingdom, made up of a sea deity with a shell ear, GII a baby lightning god (god K), and GIII the jaguar god of fire, also patron of the number seven.

-Ku'ku'lkan > Qʼuqʼumatz *PV*

-A feathered snake god and creator.
-The depiction of the feathered serpent deity is present in other cultures of Mesoamerica.
-Gukumatz of the Kʼicheʼ Maya is closely related to the god Kukulkan of Yucatán and to Quetzalcoatl of the Aztec.
-God of the seas, oceans, wind, and storms.